HanuKeyser/NovaWatch/README.md

 **Marking a later episode watched** — if opening an episode directly (say S2E6) and marking it watched would leave earlier released episodes in the same show still unwatched (`getEarlierUnwatchedEpisodes`), a themed confirm dialog offers to mark those watched too in the same action, rather than silently leaving a gap.
 Only fires when marking watched, never when un-watching one - removing a single episode's watched status is always exactly what it looks like, nothing to ask about.
 Declining, or tapping outside the dialog, marks just the one episode that was actually tapped.

-**Discover → For You** — TMDB `/recommendations` seeded from your library, ranked by cross-seed hit count then TMDB score.
+**Discover → For You** — TMDB `/recommendations` seeded from your library (the 5 highest-rated/most-recently-added items of that type), ranked by cross-seed hit count then TMDB score.
 Falls back to plain Trending when the library's empty for that content type.
+A large library can genuinely exhaust its own recommendations - if most of what TMDB would suggest for your top-rated shows is something you've already added, there's only a handful of actually-new picks left, which reads as a mostly-empty page on a wide screen rather than a personalized one.
+Padded out with current trending titles (deduped against both the library and what's already ranked) up to a minimum of 12 results whenever the real recommendation count falls short - a real fallback, not a relabeling of the results as something they're not.

 **Continue Watching** (Home) — the next unwatched episode for every in-progress show, plus any unwatched movies.
 Swipeable: right reveals "mark watched", left reveals "remove" (or "stop watching" for a TV show with progress already logged, which keeps its watch history instead of deleting it).
 Marking an episode watched this way also shows how many episodes are left in that show, if any.